 Look here for the Budget Office’s annual calendar.

 How do I view my budget?

-You can view your unit’s budget, actual transactions and purpose code details by using UDataGlance management reports.
+You can view your unit’s budget and actual transactions by using UDataGlance management reports.
+Purpose code details can also be viewed by utilizing UDataGlance.
 Training for UDataGlance can be found here.

 How are one-time expenses funded?

 One-time expenses are to be transacted against one-time funding sources, such as reserves.
 Recurring annual budget allocations are meant to fund recurring expenses.

 What is a budget revision, and who can process budget revisions?